List of articles № 8

 As a veterinary professional, I advise a systematic visual assessment immediately after a dog sustains a paw injury on a walk.
 The goal is to identify visible damage, determine the need for urgent care, and guide subsequent treatment.
 Place the dog on a stable surface, gently restrain the limb, and observe the paw from all angles..
 Date latest changes: 2025-10-02 00:59

-Instruction: how to teach a dog to ride a skateboard.
+Instruction: what to do if a dog has a cold.

 Instruction: what to do if a dog does not drink water.